SkylineCommunications/dataminer-docs/connector-help/connector_help/M3_Systems_StellaNGC.md

 # M3 Systems StellaNGC

-This driver is used to manage the M3 Systems StellaNGC device.
+This connector is used to manage the M3 Systems StellaNGC device.

 ## About